b. 14/06/1871 Beddington, Surrey. d. 29/05/1942 Brockenhurst, Hampshire.

 Following the Great War, little is known about his later life, except that he retired to Hampshire.
 He was a member of the Honorary Corps of Gentlemen at Arms from 1920 until his death.
 He died on 29th May 1942 in Brockenhurst, and was buried in the parish churchyard of St Nicholas.
 His medals are not publicly held.

 LOCATION OF MEDAL: NOT PUBLICLY HELD.

-BURIAL PLACE: ST NICHOLAS CHURCHYARD, BROCKENHURST, KENT.
+BURIAL PLACE: ST NICHOLAS CHURCHYARD, BROCKENHURST, HAMPSHIRE.

 Picture kindly supplied by Kevin Brazier

 Conwyn Mansel-Jones' medals are not publicly held, but the Princess of Wales Regimental Museum, York holds a replica and display plaque to honour him in their main gallery